apify/apify-client-python/README.md

 ### Dependencies

-To install this package and its development dependencies, run `pip install -e '.[dev]'`
+To install this package and its development dependencies, run `make install-dev`

 ### Formatting